faizan35/Mastering_HCL/README.md

 - Efficient resource usage
 - Strategies for code optimization

-### Module 7: Final Project and Certification
+### Module 7: Application in DevOps Workflows

-#### 7.1 Capstone Project
+#### 7.1 Integration with CI/CD

-- Applying HCL skills to a real-world scenario
-- Creating an end-to-end infrastructure project
+- Incorporating HCL in continuous integration and delivery pipelines

-#### 7.2 Certification Exam
+#### 7.2 Infrastructure Orchestration

-- Preparation for HashiCorp Certified - Terraform Associate (Optional)
+- Coordinating infrastructure changes with other DevOps processes